Procurement Code Exemption; Sole Source; Federal Government

 "§103D- Failure to adequately verify, deliver, or supply Hawaii products.
 If the administrator or procurement officer who has awarded a contract under section 103D-1002, finds that in the performance of that contract there has been a failure to comply with section 103D-1002, the contract shall be voidable and the findings shall be referred for debarment or suspension proceedings under section 103D-702."

-"Hawaii input" means the part of the cost of a product having a Hawaii component that is attributable to production, manufacturing, or other expenses arising within the State.
+"Hawaii input" means the part of the cost of a product that is attributable to production, manufacturing, or other expenses arising within the state.
 "Hawaii input" includes but is not limited to:

 (1) The cost to mine, excavate, produce, manufacture, raise, or grow the materials in Hawaii;

-(3) The cost of labor, variable overhead, utilities, and services incurred in the production and manufacturing of materials or products in the State; and
+(3) The cost of labor, variable overhead, utilities, and services, incurred in the production and manufacturing of materials or products in Hawaii; and

-(4) Fixed overhead cost and amortization or depreciation cost, if any, for buildings, tools and equipment situated and located in the State and utilized in the production or manufacturing of a product."
+(4) Fixed overhead cost and amortization or depreciation cost, if any, for buildings, tools, and equipment, situated and located in Hawaii and used in the production or manufacturing of a product."

-2. By amending the definitions of "Hawaii products" and "products" to read:
+2. By amending the definition of "Hawaii products to read: